TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 12/1 Corinthians 12.16.md

 ---

-And if the ear shall say, Because I am not the eye, I am not of the body; it is not therefore not of the body.
+If the ear would say, "Because I'm not the eye, I'm not part of the body," it's not therefore not part of the body.